-Note: The Garden name in 1929 spelled Wild Flower as two words, whereas today the Minneapolis Park & Recreation Board uses “wildflower” - a change that occurred in 1969.
+The Garden name in 1929 and historically was spelled Wild Flower as two words, whereas today the Minneapolis Park & Recreation Board uses “wildflower” - a change that occurred in 1969.
 See this document on a history of name changes.

 In the Annual Report of the Board of Park Commissioners for this year, the name change of the Garden was mentioned.

 The log shows 4 new species planted during the Summer - details below.

 Other plants, those already represented in the Garden, came from Vicinity of Glen Lake MN; Brainerd MN; Excelsior MN; Barksdale WI; Northome MN; Nisswa MN; Madison MN; Duluth MN; and Waseca MN.

 Eloise was given a pedometer for Christmas in 1928 by Martha Crone.
 She records her walking on August 1: “Pedometer registered last evening 632 miles.
 Traveled in Reserve during July 172 miles,” and on August 31 she wrote: “Pedometer has registered thus far 798 miles, Walked in August 166 miles.”
 (4).

 In the Autumn Eloise obtained 5 new species for the Garden, detailed below.